A Proper Vertical Parallax Effect on the Commodore 64?

 Unremarkable though that parallax effect was by today's visual standards, it was nonetheless enough to build an entire game model around and even name the game after!

 Another example from the C64's heyday would be Thunderblade, which demonstrated an extremely crude and somewhat ugly kind of vertical (and slight horizontal) parallax effect:

 A much more recent example would be MAH, an unusual game featuring vertical parallax elements

 using what appears to be a simple (correct me if I am wrong about that!) vertical pattern shift effect:

 It's a slick effect but what I am after is something quite different.

-With close to three decades of the demo scene expanding the Commodore 64's capability envelope, maybe it's time to raise the bar on parallax effects too by working a vertical parallax scroll into Colony's landscape so that it dips and rises as the plane climbs or dives.
+With close to three decades of the demo scene expanding the Commodore 64's capability envelope, maybe it's time to raise the bar on parallax effects too by working a vertical parallax scroll into Parallaxian's landscape so that it dips and rises as the plane climbs or dives.